 Sharjah English School is also celebrating its students’ results.
 With outstanding achievements from a cohort of 32 students across the ability range, SES is very proud of what its students have accomplished.
 28% of results were at A*/A, and 56% at A* to B, with a 99% pass rate.

-Highlights include results from Ahmed Abdel-Naby with A*AAB, who will be going to Michigan University to study Pre-medical Sciences, Jade Sillere who achieved A* A A and will be going to University College London to study Economics, Dernas Suhail and Rohan Imran, both achieving AAA, who will be attending Hull University to study Medicine and Warwick University to study Accounting respectively, Joshua Vaughn with A* A B who will be attending Queens Belfast to study Product Design Engineering, Bahira Al Mantawi with A* A B B, who will join Loughborough University to study Sports Technology, and Petek Gorduysus who achieved AAB.
+Highlights include results from Ahmed Abdel-Naby with A*AAB, who will be going to Michigan University to study Pre-medical Sciences, Jade Sillere who achieved A* A A and will be going to University College London to study Economics, Dernas Suhail and Rohan Imran, both achieving AAA, who will be attending the University of York to study Medicine, and Warwick University to study Accounting respectively, Joshua Vaughn with A* A B who will be attending Queens Belfast to study Product Design Engineering, Bahira Al Mantawi with A* A B B, who will join Loughborough University to study Sports Technology, and Petek Gorduysus who achieved AAB.

 Principal John Nolan said “Students and staff at Sharjah English School are celebrating another set of excellent A-level results.
 With outstanding achievements for students across the ability range, we are very proud of what all our young people have accomplished.
 Our students' hard work, resilience and determination have paid off and they are now deservedly moving on to the best universities around the world to continue their studies.”